 Asiago's Plateau and the Sourcing Logic Behind Its Restaurants

-The approach to Ca' Sorda Ai Pennar along Via Cassordar sets the tone before you reach the door.
+Ca' Sorda Ai Pennar is a restaurant on Via Cassordar in Asiago, Veneto, serving Traditional Italian Mountain Cuisine at a casual price point.
 Asiago sits at roughly 1,000 metres on the Altopiano dei Sette Comuni, a plateau in the Veneto's Vicenza province where the air carries pine resin and pasture grass in roughly equal measure.
-The architecture here is post-war reconstruction — the plateau was almost entirely levelled during the First World War — which means the visual environment is plainer than Verona or Vicenza below, and the town's identity leans harder on what it produces rather than what it looks like.
+The architecture here is post-war reconstruction, the plateau was almost entirely levelled during the First World War, which means the visual environment is plainer than Verona or Vicenza below, and the town's identity leans harder on what it produces rather than what it looks like.
 That production context is the frame through which Ca' Sorda Ai Pennar, like most serious addresses on the plateau, makes its case.

 Asiago's restaurant circuit spans a meaningful range.
 At the higher end, La Tana Gourmet and Stube Gourmet both operate at the €€€€ tier with creative-modern formats that use plateau ingredients as the foundation for technically ambitious cooking.
 Osteria della Tana and Osteria Europa anchor the Venetian-tradition mid-range, where the cooking is more direct and the connection to regional recipes is closer to unmediated.
 Montenapoleone covers a different part of the spectrum again.

-Ca' Sorda Ai Pennar's positioning within this range is not fully documented in public records , price tier, format, and seating capacity are not available from verified sources , but its address on Via Cassordar places it within the residential-agricultural edge of Asiago, which in this town typically signals a kitchen working closer to trattoria or agriturismo convention than to the tasting-menu format.
+Ca' Sorda Ai Pennar's address on Via Cassordar places it within the residential-agricultural edge of Asiago, which in this town typically signals a kitchen working closer to trattoria or agriturismo convention than to the tasting-menu format.
 That is not a diminishment.
 Some of the most precise plateau cooking in the Veneto happens in formats that do not present themselves as destination restaurants.
 The connection to local supply chains is often tighter in smaller, less publicised operations precisely because they are not managing the logistics of a large brigade or a national reputation.
-For the full picture of where this address fits, our full Asiago restaurants guide maps the town's options by category and price tier.

 Ingredient Sourcing as the Story of the Plateau